 - Draft a resume.
-Stop by the Academic Success and Career Center to have your resume reviewed (Mon-Fri, 2-4 p.m.) by a career counselor during drop-in hours.
+Stop by the Academic Success and Career Center to have your resume reviewed (Mon-Fri, 2-4 p.m.) by a career coach during drop-in hours.

 - Register with Handshake and upload your resume.
 Use your WSU network ID and password to login.
 Check Handshake and other resources each week.